University of Arkansas at Little Rock

-- Director: The Chancellor of UALR or his/her designee.
+- Director.
+The chancellor of UALR or his or her designee.

 Surplus Computer or Electronic Equipment

 No used computer or electronic equipment shall be considered surplus or shall be offered by UALR for sale or donation or shall be delivered to the M&R Section of the Office of State Procurement until after the equipment has met the following criteria: